Loading…

 Pollination wind

-Origin / where it grows Africa; warm regions
+Origin / where it grows Warm-season grass; grown in tropics/subtropics and warm temperate zones

 Weather, soil & spacing